 And yet I ended up with four very different renderings.
 In this blog post, with my default monospace font, I see the full sequence of six Jamo.
 If I paste the same text somewhere with a proportional font, I see something very nearly identical to the original characters, albeit slightly fuzzier from being generated on the fly.
 In Konsole, I see only the first Jamo for each character:

 'ㅎㄱ'.
+(This has been fixed as of July 6, 2016, though I don’t know what Konsole release contains the fix.)
 And in my usual libvte-based terminal, the combining behavior falls apart, and I see a nonsensical mess that I can’t even reproduce with Unicode:

 I can only guess at what happened here.
 Clearly both terminals decided that each set of three Jamo was only one character wide, but for some reason they didn’t combine.
 Konsole adamantly refuses to render any Jamo beyond the first, even if I enter them independently; VTE dutifully renders them all but tries to constrain them to the grid, leading to overlap.